poppy-nicolette/LNS_website_test/docs/example-dashboard.md

     .openOn(map);
 }
 ```
-<p>More documentation on Leaflet can be found <a href="https://leafletjs.com/examples/quick-start/">here.</a>Map data from OpenStreetMap is copyrighted and is available under the <a href="https://openstreetmap.org/copyright">Open Database license.</a></p>
+<p>Data is from novascotia.ca and can be found <a href="https://novascotia.ca/adult-learning/community-learning-organizations.pdf">here.</a> More documentation on Leaflet can be found <a href="https://leafletjs.com/examples/quick-start/">here.</a>Map data from OpenStreetMap is copyrighted and is available under the <a href="https://openstreetmap.org/copyright">Open Database license.</a></p>